 After passing around the chain, you’ll begin descending again.
 There are a few stairs and then a short section of gravel path before you hit more stairs which last for quite some time.

 After a couple of hundred metres you’ll pass a rockfall sign, stating that you shouldn’t linger in this area.
 This rockfall zone lasts for 350m and it’s a mix of stairs, both even and uneven, but all are easy to walk on.
+Just before the rockfall sign you can make a 30m (each way) detour up to an un-signposted lookout.
+The path is uphill but only takes a minute and the view is well worth it.
+It’s probably the most sheer drop into the valley we’ve ever seen!

-You’ll get some fabulous views out to the mountains as you descend.
+You’ll also get some fabulous views out to the mountains as you descend.
 At the 1.3km mark you’ll reach the end of the rock fall zone and enter the bushline.

 There are some steeper sections, but also gentler bits before it flattens 450m later.
 This flat track now winds through the bush and is narrow at points, with a drop, albeit not very sheer to your right.